PSLmodels/PSL-Infrastructure/Tools/Catalog-Builder/README.md

         - "source" is the name of the file in the project's GitHub repository.
 It should be a markdown file.
         - "start_header" and "end_header" are the headers in the markdown file.
 Data between those headers will be parsed and rendered to HTML.
             - If neither header is specified, the entire document will be parsed.
-            - If "start_header" is speecified and "end_header" is not specified, then data from "start_header" to the end of the file will be parsed.
+            - If "start_header" is specified and "end_header" is not specified, then data from "start_header" to the end of the file will be parsed.
             - If "end_header" is specified and "start_header" is not specified, then data from the beginning of the file to "end_header" is parsed.
             - If the parser cannot find these headers, then an error will be raised.
         - "data" is ignored in this case.